dhassaine/promise-retry-or-throw/README.md

   - `maxNumberOfRetries` : Maximum number of attempts to be made before giving up.
 Default is `10`
   - `delayIncrease` : Time increase between each retry (in milliseconds).
 Default is `1000`
   - `filter` : An error filter to allow early termination, e.g. for unrecoverable errors.
 Default is `() => false`
+  - `calculateDelay` : A function for calculate the delay between each retry attempt.
+Default is to increment last delay by `delayIncrease`

 ## Simplest use case:
 ```